open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/getting-started.md

 }
 ```

+If you're only using tracing or metrics, you can omit the code the corresponding TracerProvider or MeterProvider intialization code.

+### Instrument the HTTP server

+Now that we have the OpenTelemetry SDK initialized, we can instrument the HTTP server.

 Modify `main.go` to include code that sets up OpenTelemetry SDK and instruments
 the HTTP server using the `otelhttp` instrumentation library: